 Last March I was lucky to be contacted by the publishers Dorling Kindersley with regards to contributing DIY tutorials to their new book ‘Paper Craft’.

-At first they commissioned me on two tutorials- Ranunculus and Cherry Blossom.
+At first they commissioned me on two paper flower tutorials- Ranunculus and Cherry Blossom.
 This was later followed by a further 7 projects- Daisy, Anemone, Daffodil, Peony, Ranunculus Buttonhole, Flower Wreath and Flower Crown.
-I definitely had my hands full!
 I was asked to make the final pieces and to make sure that each step in the tutorial was also made up so that when the project was photographed I wouldn’t have to spend lengthy amounts of time making.

-I attended 3 days of photo shoots just outside London and seeing my work photographed professionally by Dave King for the first time was really exciting.
+I attended 3 days of photo shoots just outside London.
+Seeing my work photographed professionally by Dave King for the first time was really exciting.
 On each shoot there was also a hand model, who demonstrated the steps in the making process for the camera.
 I learnt so much about photography and styling during my time on these projects.
-As soon as I started photographing my work myself afterwards I could feel the influence of what I had learnt.

-Congratulations to DK Books and to the other contributors and a special thank you to Sonia Moore at DK for being a great support throughout.
+Congratulations to DK Books and to the other contributors.
+A special thank you to Sonia Moore at DK for being a great support throughout.
 There are 50 lovely projects included in the book ranging from paper cuts and quilling to origami.

 Paper Craft has now been published and you can buy a copy of the book here